Gertkeno/Gertkeno.github.io/dialogue-systems/25_vm_data.md

 ```

 A typical virtual machine will try to read the whole byte-string or finish
 prematurely, throw an error, and give up.
-This is why we track the last read
+If we track the last read `SAID_TEXT`
-`SAID_TEXT` operator and re-feed the list at that start point, making `SAID_TEXT`
+operator and re-feed the list at that start point; making `SAID_TEXT` the "end"
-the "end" byte like `'\0'` for c-strings.
+byte like `'\0'` for c-strings.
+We can use this pattern to wait for user input
+"click to continue" before reading the next `SAID_TEXT`.

 This example code conversion is mostly accurate with the caveat that we can't
 create a custom named `Question_Suicide` array for what's declared in a text